 The genetics of ALS.
-Join the ALS Canada Research Program on March 22 at 11 a.m.
-CST.
+March 22, 2018.
+Presented by the ALS Canada Research Program.
 Guest presenter: Dr. Sali Farhan, Postdoctoral Research Fellow at Massachusetts General Hospital and the Broad Institute of MIT and Harvard.
-Learn about gene discovery in ALS to date and the state of genetic research today, as well as why this type of research is important for the discovery of new treatments in the future.
+Dr. Farhan talked about gene discovery in ALS to date and the state of genetic research today, as well as why this type of research is important for the discovery of new treatments in the future.

 The impact of an ice bucket: How Canadians’ generosity from the Ice Bucket Challenge is making a difference.
-February 28, 2018 at 11 a.m.
-CST.
+February 28, 2018.
 Presented by Dr. David Taylor, VP, Research at ALS Canada.
 Learn about how funds from the Ice Bucket Challenge were invested in Canada and what the expected impact will be for ALS research.

 Thinking Inside The Box.
-January 24, 2018 at 11:00 a.m.
-CST.
+January 24, 2018.
 Presented by Dr. Flavio Beraldo, Adjunct Professor and research associate at Western University.
 Learn about how touchscreen technology could improve testing for cognitive impairment in ALS, and how these tests could help find treatments in the future.

 February, 2018. – Read the latest ALS Research Update

 May 8, 2017. – The U.S. FDA has approved a new ALS treatment for the first time in 20+ years.
 It’s too soon to know what this could mean for Canadians, but in the meantime we have posted some background information on our website.
 A second ALS treatment – Radicava – US only